usymmij/Advent-of-Code-2024/README.md

 # Advent of Code 2024

-I decided to do AoC this year, with a twist: every day I use a different language
+I decided to do AoC this year, but with a twist:

+each day I will use a different language

-## Schedule
+## Language table

 | day | lang       |
 |-----|------------|